daytonaio/content/guides/20240820_guide_devcontainer_feature.md

 ### Configure `devcontainer-feature.json`

 The `devcontainer-feature.json` file defines the metadata and options for the Hugging face feature.
+For a detailed guide on devcontainer-feature json file see the [Create Devcontainer JSON File Guide](https://www.daytona.io/dotfiles/guide-create-devcontainer-json-file).
 Below is an example configuration:

 ```json
 {